 Some people feel able to support themselves again after only a few sessions, while others might want longer.
-I usually suggest that we meet for eight sessions as a starting point.
+I usually suggest that we agree to eight sessions as a starting point.
 Eight sessions is usually enough time to work through something more short term but is also enough time to get to know each other and build a strong therapeutic relationship if you’d like to go on to explore something that may be more complex in nature.

 This is just a guideline though and how long we might work together is entirely dependent on what you feel you need and is something that we will agree together.

-Counselling Sessions and fees
+Counselling Sessions and Fees

 • Diploma in Humanistic and Integrative Counselling (DipHIC) - BCPC (2013)